 We are on the home stretch now.
 We need to allow traffic through the firewall, assuming your using UFW:

 Now we need to enable IPv4 forwarding.
 We do this by entering the following command:

 Last but certainly not least, we start everything up.

 Let's verify everything is in good working order

 sudo wg show

 Now your Wireguard server is up and running.
-It is a good idea to reboot the server at this point, do not worry about turning Wireguard back on, it will come back automatically.
-Its time to use that public key we generated and get our windows PC to connect to the VPN.
+It is a good idea to reboot the server at this point, do not worry about turning Wireguard back on.
+It will come back automatically.
+It's time to use that public key we generated and get our windows PC connected to the VPN.

-A download for the official client can be found at https://wireguard.com/install/ and is what we will be using for this guide.
-Once installed, you should see a client like this
+A download for the official client can be found at https://wireguard.com/install/, and we will be using it for this guide.
+Once installed, you should see a client like this.

-Again in the [Interfaces] block, we are manually assigning the private ip we are going to be using in our private network, storing our private key.
+Again in the [Interfaces] block, we are manually assigning the private IP we will be using in our private network, storing our private key.
 We are also going to assign an address to use for DNS resolution.
-In this example, we are using Google’s Public DNS servers.
+In this example, we are using Google's Public DNS servers.

-In the [Peer] Block, we are providing out servers information.
-First provide the servers public key.
-In the allowed IP fields, we want to allow all traffic to connect because we are using the server to connect to we addresses.
-Above we allowed both IPv4 and IPv6 traffic from all addresses.
-The last setting is the end point and it tells your client where to find the VPN server.
+In the [Peer] Block, we are providing our server's information.
+First, provide the server's public key.
+In the allowed IP fields, we want to allow all traffic to connect because we use the server to connect to web addresses.
+Above, we allowed both IPv4 and IPv6 traffic from all addresses.
+The last setting is the endpoint, and it tells your client where to find the VPN server.
 This address and port are the ones on your server.